Online Dictionary of Intercultural Philosophy

 Borges, Jorge Luis (1899–1986) and the “Borges Paradox” (by Richard McDonough) More

-Buen vivir (good life) in South American thought, in particular as occurent in the thought of the Kichwa, Aymaras, and Guarani people, is a authentic way of life involved by ecological orientation (by Thiago Ledo) English and Portuguese ALAF
+Buen vivir (good life) in South American thought, in particular as occurent in the thought of the Kichwa, Aymaras, and Guarani people, is a authentic way of life involved by ecological orientation (by Thiago Ledo) English and Portuguese ALAFI

 SOUTH ASIA